koenderks/aRtsy/README.md

 According to [wikipedia](https://en.wikipedia.org/wiki/Turmite), a turmite is *a Turing machine which has an orientation in addition to a current state and a "tape" that consists of an infinite two-dimensional grid of cells*.
 Basically, it's a moving block.
 The algorithm consists of the following three simple steps that are repeated, but I've added some logic so that the block does not go off the canvas.

 1. Turn on the spot (left, right, up, or down),
-1. Change the color of the square,
+1. Change the color of the block,
-1. Move forward one square.
+1. Move forward one block.

 You can use the `paint_turmite()` function to make your own unique painting with this algorithm.